uolter/redis_failover/README.md

 (https://github.com/andymccurdy/redis-py) providing a failover mechanism and a load balancing between the master and slaves redis 'cluster'.

-* **RedisMonitor**: is an high level sentinel responible to watch over the redis nodes and promote a slave to master in case of the starting master crashes.
+* **RedisMonitor**: is an high level sentinel responsible to watch over the redis nodes and promote a slave to master in case of the starting master crashes.